 The total number of hours students are able to work depends on the work schedule and the department's student employment budget.
 Students may not earn more than their work award and are not permitted to work more than 20 hours per week.
 If a student works in more than one position, the total hours for all positions per week may not exceed the total number of hours awarded in the financial aid package or 20 hours per week.
 When a student earns the total amount of the work awarded, they are no longer permitted to work through the Office of Student Employment.
 All hours worked during academic break periods are applied to the financial aid package, except hours worked over summer break.
 Any stipends are also taken out of a student's work award.

-Students may work up to 40 hours per week during break periods.
-Break periods are identified on the Student Payroll schedule and include winter, spring and summer.
+Students may work up to 40 hours per week during Winter, Spring, and Summer break periods.
+Students may not exceed 20 hours per week during a break that is less than one week, such as Fall break and Thanksgiving break.
 Wages earned during summer break may be subject to FICA taxes if the student is not enrolled for at least six (6) credit hours during each summer session.

 Wittenberg pays most of its student workers in accordance with the Ohio State minimum wage rate..
 Student manager positions, lifeguards, tutors and nightguards are paid at a slightly higher rate.
 Hourly rates in positions with Wittenberg’s Off-Campus Community Partners vary depending on the organization and are often slightly higher than minimum wage.